sablikj/librar-ist/README.md

 * Created as uni project for the CMU course.

 ## Mandatory features
-### TODO
-* When the user is actively viewing a library or book, ensure that any new content shows up quickly.
-If the user disengages from the application, use more efficient messaging to save network resources, even if at the expense of increased latency

-### Complete
 * Two main screens:
   * a map of available free libraries.
   * a book search screen.